Midhun-30/HTML-PROJECT/README.md

 - Table Data Cell Tag: `<td>`
 - Form Tag: `<form>`
 - Input Tags: `<input>` (various types), `<textarea>`, `<select>`, `<option>`, `<label>`, `<button>`

-By the end of this project, you will be proficient in creating tables and forms, and you'll understand how to collect user input and process it.

 ## How to Use this Repository